 Atey Spelling Variations

-spelling variations, even in names referring to the same person.
+The translation of Gaelic names in the Middle Ages was not a task undertaken with great care.
+Records from that era show an enormous number of spelling variations, even in names referring to the same person.
 Over the years Atey has appeared as MacAteer, MacTear, MacTeir, MacTire, MacAtee, MacAtter, MacAttur and many more.

 Early Notables of the Atey family (pre 1700)

-Another 20 words (1 lines of text) are included under the topic Early Atey Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Atey Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Atey family to Ireland